Raashii Khanna: Commercial success and debut in other languages (2015–2021)

 In 2019, Her first release was Ayogya opposite Vishal, which was an official remake of the 2015 Telugu hit, Temper which received generally positive reviews from audience and critics.
 The film did considerably well at the box-office.
 Her next release was Sangathamizhan opposite Vijay Sethupathi which opened to mixed reviews, but Khanna received praise for her performance.
 In December 2019, She had two releases, Venky Mama opposite Naga Chaitanya and Venkatesh which received mixed reviews and Prati Roju Pandage marking her second collaboration with Sai Dharam Tej, which received generally positive reviews with critics praising her comic-timing in her performance as "Angel" Aarna, a highly self-obsessed girl from the village town, Rajahmundry.
 Both the films were commercially successful at the box office.
 Her only release in 2020 was World Famous Lover opposite Vijay Deverakonda which opened to negative reviews and did not perform well at the box office.

 In 2021, Her first release was Tughlaq Durbar marking her second collaboration with Vijay Sethupathi.
 The film did not opt for a theatrical release and had its direct television premiere prior to an OTT release.
 The film received mixed reviews from the critics.
 In October 2021, Khanna had two of her movies released.
 The first release was Bhramam opposite Prithviraj Sukumaran which had a direct OTT release only in India and an overseas theatrical release.
 The film was a Malayalam remake of the 2018 Hindi film Andhadhun.
 The film received generally positive reviews from the critics.
 Her next release in the same month was Aranmanai 3 opposite Arya.
 Despite receiving mixed to negative reviews from critics, The film was a commercial success at the box office.

+Career expansion (2022–present)

 In 2022, Khanna's first release was Rudra: The Edge of Darkness alongside Ajay Devgn, which also marks her digital streaming debut.
 It is an adaptation of the British TV show Luther.
 The web series opened to highly positive reviews from the critics.
 In July 2022, Khanna had two releases.
 The first release was Pakka Commercial, marking her third collaboration with Gopichand.
 The film received mixed reviews from the critics upon its release.
 The next release in the same month was Thank You, marking her second collaboration with Naga Chaitanya.
 The movie received mixed to negative reviews upon release, but Khanna's performance as a "mature and stifled woman" was appreciated.
 Both the films had poor runs at the box-office.
 Her next release in August 2022 was Thiruchitrambalam starring Dhanush.
 The film received rave reviews upon its release, with critics appreciating the performances of the cast of the film.
 Thiruchitrambalam became a box-office hit by grossing more than ₹100 crore worldwide.
 Her next release in October was Sardar opposite Karthi.
 The film opened to rave reviews from the audience and critics alike upon its release.
 Sardar went on to become the second ₹100 crore worldwide grosser for Khanna within the same calendar year.